Following further research by Editor, Patrick Markham

 Note 2

-The Riegels Cory wine shop was at 3, Station Bridge, Harrogate.
-It has been a ‘Prontaprint’ and also a letting agent by the name of Marquestone.
-Most recently it is The Harrogate Nail Bar:
+The Riegels Cory wine shop was at 7, Station Bridge, Harrogate.
+Saranda in the Google maps photo below.
+Most recently it is Dino’s Restaurant (2026):

 Note 3